-RedShark Summer Replay: Recently there's been a resurgence in sales of vinyl records.
-We don't really know why.
-And we think we can prove that vinyl isn't better than digital.
-Here's how.
+Replay: The resurgence in sales in vinyl continues, but we think we can prove that, for all its collectability and comfort factor, vinyl isn't actually better than digital.

 We've spent a lot of time talking about whether film is better than video, and whether vinyl is better than digital audio.
 So much so that you'd think there isn't much more to say on the subject.